Bundesliga TV Rights Value Drops For First Time Since 2002 - UrduPoint

 Bundesliga TV Rights Value Drops For First Time Since 2002

-The money the Bundesliga earns from television rights will drop slightly over the 2021-2025 period from 1.16 billion euros ($1.3 billion) to 1.1 billion euros per season, German football league CEO Christian Seifert said on Monday
+The value of TV rights for the Bundesliga will drop slightly over the 2021-2025 period from 1.16 billion euros ($1.3 billion) to 1.1 billion euros per season, German football league CEO Christian Seifert said on Monday

-Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2020 ) :The money the Bundesliga earns from television rights will drop slightly over the 2021-2025 period from 1.16 billion Euros ($1.3 billion) to 1.1 billion euros per season, German football league CEO Christian Seifert said on Monday.
+Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2020 ) :The value of tv rights for the Bundesliga will drop slightly over the 2021-2025 period from 1.16 billion Euros ($1.3 billion) to 1.1 billion euros per season, German football league CEO Christian Seifert said on Monday.

 Seifert hinted the contract could set a new trend in the value of sports broadcasting contracts following the COVID-19 pandemic.